The acronym ISTDP is internationally used for Intensive Short Term Dynamic Psychotherapy

 In many countries ISTDP is one of the official therapy indications

 Our teachers and supervisors offer international (continuous) education programs to colleagues, who work in the mental health care sector.
 Among others these are American, Belgian, Canadian, Dutch, Danish, English, German, Italian, Norwegian, Polish and Spanish colleagues.

 Many national ISTDP societies/associations/institutes cooperate under the umbrella of the IEDTA, the International Experiential Dynamic Therapy Association.
 ISTDP International follows in principal their guidelines for education, registration and re-registration

 What exactly is ISTDP

 ISTDP is a part of the bigger conglomerate of Psycho-dynamic psychotherapies.
 The acronym ISTDP is internationally used for Intensive Short Term Dynamic Psychotherapy.
-In the Netherlands we speak of „Korte Dynamische Psychotherapie“ (KDP) according to Davanloo.
 Professor Dr. H. Davanloo (Montreal, Canada) devised the method and techniques of ISTDP.